 20. Tron: Legacy

 While the movie Tron Legacy features some scenes with characters discussing and doing math.
-But, the film is primarily a science fiction action movie with a strong focus on computer-generated graphics and visual effects.
+However, the film is primarily a science fiction action movie with a strong focus on computer-generated graphics and visual effects.
 However, the math scenes in the film are still important to the plot, as they are used to help explain the complex concepts of digital data and computer coding.

 21. Stand and Deliver